uhop/dcl-site/source/1.x/docs/mixins/destroyable/index.md

 dcl.chainBefore(Destroyable, "destroy");
 {% endcodeblock %}

-As you can see it containes no code!
+As you can see it contains no code!
 The only important part is a chaining directive.
 When you mix it in to your "classes" it will weave all found `destroy()` methods properly.